 Oradell New Jersey is about 10 miles from NYC.
 I looked up the street view on google maps, and it seems the location is now some sort of office/professional building.

-I can't decide on wheels so I've just been collecting Rally I's, JA code Rally II's, and now I'm looking for some correct HB code steel wheels and wire wheel hubcaps.
+I've also had fun collecting Rally I's, JA and JC code Rally II's, and now I'm looking for some correct HB code steel wheels and wire wheel hubcaps.